ZunairaHaider/visual-data-analytics-project/README.md

 A 3D scalar dataset was visualized using direct volume rendering.
 Transfer functions were applied to highlight internal anatomical structures by mapping intensity values to color and opacity.

 ![ParaView Head](images/paraview-head.png)
+*Figure: Volume rendering of the VisHuman dataset showing internal structures.*

 ---

 ### Vector Field Visualization (Flow Analysis)

 A 3D vector field dataset was visualized using streamlines and color mapping to represent velocity magnitude.
-This helps analyze flow behavior and identify high and low velocity regions.
+High-velocity regions are shown in warmer colors, while low-velocity regions appear cooler.

 ![Vector Field](images/vector-field.png)
+*Figure: Vector field visualization illustrating flow behavior and velocity magnitude.*

 ---